 For those who are new to the concept, social impact is the effect that companies and organizations have on people and communities through their business activities.

-To provide an exact definition, the Center for Social Impact (CSI) describes social impact as the net effect of an activity on individuals or families’ well-being.
+To provide an exact definition, the Center for Social Impact (CSI) describes the social impact as the net effect of an activity on individuals’ or families well-being.

-Similarly, the Michigan Ross Center for Social Impact contributes that social impact is a positive change that works to address an existing social challenge.
+Similarly, the Michigan Ross Center for Social Impact argues that social impact is a positive change that addresses an existing social challenge.

 However, it is essential to establish the exact definition to cater to the plethora of investors willing to contribute to the market.
 Moreover, more than 51% of all consumers are speculated to pay for products and services that promote social impact.